January 5, 2017 by Ed Kennedy

 Yes, ethics.
-Unless you’re right now in a philosophy department of a university and all set to publish a revelatory thesis – its hard to always make that word sound thrilling.
+Unless you’re right now in a philosophy department of a university and all set to publish a revelatory thesis, it’s hard to always make that word sound thrilling.
 But it is functional.
-Good ethics can keep you in the clear of trouble, and ethics do indeed apply to being a ghostwriter.
-For new writers it can be hard to navigate the arena easily with so many unwritten rules.
+Good ethics can keep you clear of trouble, and ethics do indeed apply to being a ghostwriter.
+For new writers it can be hard to navigate the ghostwriting arena with so many unwritten rules.

-So, rather than this being any sort of ghostwriter’s public confession (for this writer is bound by ethics and confidentiality agreements) it is instead a outline of a couple of important conventions for those new to the field.
+So, rather than this being any sort of public confession by a ghostwriter (for this writer is bound by ethics and confidentiality agreements) it’s instead an outline of a couple of important conventions for those new to the field.
 May it help a new writer start their career, and avoid the pitfalls throughout.

-You may be the world’s foremost authority in bowling ball repair but go ahead and tell everyone who your clients were in the tenpin world and you’ll soon find you’ve no friends to bowl with.
-While landing a really cool client with work you enjoy may well leave you tempted to tell people near and far, such a move can damage you, your client, and your editor’s reputation.
-In a field where discretion and confidentiality are important, the adage ‘loose lips sink ships’ rings true.
+You may be the world’s leading ghostwriter on bowling balls.
+But go ahead and tell everyone who your clients were in the ten pin world?
+You’ll soon find you’ve no friends to bowl with!
+Landing a really cool client with work you enjoy may leave you tempted to tell others, but such a move can damage you, your client, and your editor’s reputation.
+In a field where confidentiality is essential, the adage ‘loose lips sink ships’ rings true.

 But how to seek new clients and highlight your experience?
 Be general.
-It’s perfectly fine if you’re fast becoming a renowned writer on German cars, Japanese cuisine, or Canadian finance.
-Go ahead and seek our clients from Berlin to Tokyo to Vancouver and mention you’ve worked in the field before.
+For example, if you’re becoming a renowned writer on German cars, Japanese cuisine, or Canadian finance.
+Go ahead and seek out clients in Berlin, Tokyo, and Vancouver by mentioning you’ve worked in the field before.

-If there’s any doubt from a potential new clients of your ability to produce good content without showing prior work, arrange to do a outline or draft for them on a topic of their choosing.
-That’ll show your skills, but maintain the privacy of your previous clients.
+If there’s any doubt from a potential new client regarding your ability to produce good content without showing prior work, arrange to do a brief outline for them of an article.
+That’ll show your skills and expertise, but maintain the privacy of your previous clients.

 It’s a natural reality that someone who works in a field of writing often has the impulse to create.
 Further to this, while there are undoubtedly people who ghostwrite with little interest in their field, more often than not they like the work they do, and do it happily.
 The issue comes up when you’ve an idea for an article that could be similar to a client’s work.

-If you have an article idea that is exactly the same because of work done for clients that is a direct copy and a big no-no. If instead though you did an article on the latest smartphone – and then want do something like a timeline history of smartphones through the era?
+If you have an article idea that’s exactly the same because of work done for clients previously, that is a direct copy and a big no-no. If however you did an article on the latest smartphone, and then want do something like a timeline history of smartphones through the era?
 That’s different.
 Nonetheless, being a good ghostwriter means you proactively look to avoid conflicts of interest across the board.
 Yes, that can be a little frustrating to the creative impulse at times – but by keeping your client’s work confidential you keep their trust.

 Another conflict to watch out for is accepting new clients who are competitors of current ones.
 Again, often you’ll work for a lot of clients in the same field.
 If you get hired by Cola Company A and then their direct competitor Cola Company B asks you to work for them, it might be high time to pick one or the other.

-A soldier, a lawyer, and a ghostwriter indeed make for an diverse group.
-They are also vastly different fields, but the example of the first two is useful to illustrate the differences of the latter.
-While a soldier is duty-bound to go into battle, and a lawyer is duty-bound to ensure a client gets a fair defence – even if they find part or all of the client’s conduct goes against their morals – there is no such expectation on you as a ghostwriter.
+A soldier, a lawyer, and a ghostwriter make for a diverse group.
+They are also vastly different fields, but the example of the first two is useful to illustrate a difference in the latter’s role.
+While a soldier is duty-bound to go into battle, and a lawyer is duty-bound to ensure a client gets a fair defence – even if they personally find their client’s alleged crime goes against their morals – there is no such expectation on a ghostwriter.

-Nonetheless, if you are offered a job and don’t feel good or right about it before you accept the offer, it’s all-but-guaranteed you’ll not feel better the other side of it.
+Nonetheless, if you’re offered a job and you don’t feel good about it before you accept the offer, it’s all but guaranteed you’ll not feel better the other side of it.
 After all, few cyclists do the Tour De France and feel more refreshed at the end.
-If you’ve doubts, don’t.
+So if you’ve doubts, don’t.

-Disclaimer: this section is for informational purposes only and does not constitute legal advice.
+Disclaimer: The following section is for information purposes only and does not constitute legal advice.
 The author urges you to obtain professional advice if you desire legal advice.

 Just because a name doesn’t go on the byline doesn’t mean a ghostwriter gets a free pass for creating work that could be against the law.
 In turn, it’s unlikely the law would excuse the contribution to any content or website that is known or reasonably suspected to be illegal with a defence composed simply of ‘Hey man, my name isn’t actually on it, I just wrote it!’

-This also applies not just to areas of where the law may be black and white, but also grey.
-The global economy is broad and vast, so just as a ghostwriter should be aware of the opportunities beyond their local community, they should remain mindful of the laws beyond your region alone.
-The current debate surrounding the legalisation of marijuana in many states and nations is illustrative of this.
+This also applies not just to areas where the law may be black and white, but also grey.
+The global economy is broad and vast, so just as a ghostwriter should be aware of the opportunities beyond their local community, they should remain mindful of the laws beyond it too.
+The current debate surrounding the legalisation of marijuana in many jurisdictions is illustrative of this.

-Depending on where a ghostwriter lived, other levels of government too could play a role (for a new state-based law may still end up in conflict with a federal or even local/city government ruling).
+Depending on where a ghostwriter lived, other levels of government too could play a role (for a new state-based law may still end up in conflict with a federal, or even a local government ruling).

 Putting Pen to Paper

 Ghostwriting can come with more hurdles to navigate than work done under a writer’s own byline.
-At the same time it also allows the writer to work widely, across a variety of fields, and do some really interesting work that may not otherwise be possible if attributed to a author.
+Yet it also allows the writer to work widely, across a variety of fields, and do some really interesting work that may not otherwise be possible.

-By being a ghostwriter that keeps their client’s secret, avoids conflicts of interest – and is proactive in considering any moral and legal implications that could come with new work – there is every opportunity for a writer to get the benefits of work in the field; while avoiding all of the downsides.
+By being a ghostwriter that keeps their client’s secret, avoids conflicts of interest, and is proactive in considering any moral and legal implications that could come with new wor, there is every opportunity for a writer to get the benefits of work in the field while avoiding all of the downsides.